mozurita24/CS304ProfessionalNetworkingWriting/README.md

 #Introduction

-The Restaurant Billing System is a C++ program designed to handle the billing process at “Mo’s BEVERAGES.”
+The Restaurant Billing System is a C++ program designed to handle the billing process at “Mos BEVERAGES.”
 The purpose of this program is to help restaurant staff efficiently calculate bills, apply discounts, and generate receipts for customers.
-This README document provides an overview of the program, its functionalities, and how to use it.
+This README document provides an overview of the program, its functions, and how to use it.

 #Methodology